“You yourself must strive. The Buddhas only point the way.”

 - Gary Gach’s “Idiot’s Guides: Buddhism” [All Schools]

 - Ven.
 Thich Nhat Hanh’s “Old Path, White Clouds: Walking in the Footsteps of the Buddha” [Mahayana]

 More Information: To view all my book recommendations, including FREE resources, read my article here.

 - Theravada Specific Books.
 I am a practicing Mahayana Buddhist, so I enlisted the help of Venerable Sanathavihari Los Angeles with his recommendations of books for those who have decided to become Theravada Buddhists:

 The final step in becoming an ‘official’ Buddhist is to take refuge.
 This means refuge in the “Triple Gem” (“gem” is used to signify it’s importance, value, and worth in our practice and beliefs) which is the Buddha (teacher), the Dharma (teachings), and the Sangha (monastics/community).
-Teach one is interconnected with the other, and not supporting or believing in one doesn’t make you a Buddhist then (sorry).
+Each one is interconnected with the other, so if you do not support or believe in one or more of these, then it will not make you a Buddhist (sorry).

 - The Ceremony: Taking refuge is commonly called a “Triple Gem Ceremony“.
 Many temples offer these once a year, or more.
 Often they will have classes that you will need to attend so you understand what becoming a Buddhist means, and what the Triple Gem is all about.
 This is a good thing so you fully understand what becoming a Buddhist means.
 But first, you need to find a temple and a Sangha (monastic community) for this!